kshedden/case_studies/methods/writing-tips.md

   support your findings.

 - Don't use "hedge words" unnecessarily, but do use qualifications whenever a definitive statement cannot be justified.
-If you find yourself hedging too frequently, your findings may be too weak to report.
+However the qualifications should be specific -- avoid generic guidance like telling the reader that something should be interpreted "with caution".
+If you find yourself hedging too frequently, your findings may be too weak to report or better reported as ambiguous or negative findings.

 - Balance confidence and modesty when discussing your findings and their implications.
 Be realistic about what can be accomplished when addressing a